dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The harder the struggle, the more glorious the triumph.**
+**Only in the darkness can you see the stars.**

-Anonymous
+Martin Luther King, Jr.